DanielDmlee/Pelion_CM_QucikStart/README.md

 <img src="./Pictures/PelionCM_Devices_Active.png"></img>
 </center>

-You have now connected the internet through cellular and can check connectivity status, usage, and so on through the Pelion Connectivity Management!
+You have now connected the internet via cellular, and you can check your device's connectivity status, data usage, and so on with the Pelion Connectivity Management!

 ---------------------------------------